laurentperrinet/laurentperrinet.github.io/content/publication/voges-10-neurocomp/index.md

+---
----abstract: 'We study cortical network dynamics for a more realistic network model.
+abstract: 'We study cortical network dynamics for a more realistic network model.
   It represents, in terms of spatial scale, a large piece of cortex allowing for long-range connections, resulting in a rather sparse connectivity.
 We use two different types of conductance-based I&F neurons as excitatory and inhibitory units, as well as